abdallahhamoury/reading-notes/read303.md

 ##### The Spread operator lets you expand an iterable like an object, string, or array into its elements while the Rest operator does the inverse by reducing a set of elements into one array

+### What isused for
+- Using Math functions
+- Using an array as arguments
+- Using Math functions
+- Combining objects

 ##### spread operator can do